Contents

 How many attempts for JEE Mains

-i.
-NCERT books are the foundation for aspirants thinking about how to prepare for JEE Mains.
+NCERT Textbook: NCERT books are the foundation for aspirants thinking about how to prepare for JEE Mains.
+Many direct questions are asked from NCERT, especially in Chemistry.
+They help in building strong conceptual clarity, making it easier to grasp advanced topics.

 Practicing previous year question papers and taking regular mock tests is one of the most effective ways for how to prepare for JEE Mains and increase the chances of securing good ranks.

-1. Understand Exam Pattern: Increases familiarity with question types and difficulty level.
+i.
+Understand Exam Pattern: Increases familiarity with question types and difficulty level.

-2. Improve Time Management: Taking regular mock tests and solving previous year questions helps improve time management skills of aspiring candidates.
+ii.
+Improve Time Management: Taking regular mock tests and solving previous year questions helps improve time management skills of aspiring candidates.

-3. Analyze Strengths & Weaknesses: It helps to identify and work on weak areas.
+iii.
+Analyze Strengths & Weaknesses: It helps to identify and work on weak areas.

-4. Enhance Accuracy & Speed: Minimizes negative marking by improving precision.
+iv.
+Enhance Accuracy & Speed: Minimizes negative marking by improving precision.

-5. Boost Confidence: Simulating real exam conditions leads better performance during exam.
+v.
+Boost Confidence: Simulating real exam conditions leads better performance during exam.

 Managing time efficiently during JEE Mains is crucial for maximizing your score.